 - Beardline & Neck: If you’re prone to razor burn and constant ingrowns on the sensitive and volatile neck area, laser hair removal can help maintain a sharp beard edge without the need for a razor.

-- Butt: Dr. Dhingra told us that more and more men are turning to permanent laser hair removal for their backsides.
+- Butt: Dhingra tells us that more and more men are turning to permanent laser hair removal for their backsides.
 "Lasering here makes some men more confident revealing the area and it also decreases nuisances like acne and ingrown hairs."

 To ensure the most effective laser hair removal routine, your pre-treatment consultation with your laser professional will help determine which type of laser is best suited for your skin type and depilatory goals.
 Also, be sure to discuss the following: any tendencies to scar or form keloids, recent periods spent in the sun which may have caused the skin to tan, if you’re prone to cold sores or genital herpes, as well as any medicines you may be taking.